zegetech/zegetech.github.io/_posts/2019-11-08-amazing-aliases.md

 ```
 npm install --save axious
 ```
-Yes its possible, meet bash Alias
+Yes it's possible, meet bash Alias

 ## What is Bash Alias?
 A Bash alias is a method of supplementing or overriding Bash commands with new ones.
 Bash aliases make it easy for users to customize their experience in a [POSIX](https://en.wikipedia.org/wiki/POSIX) terminal.

 ## How to implement Aliases
  By default most distributions ships with some common aliases by default.
-To check the default alises in your system head to your terminal and type `alias` then press `enter`.
+To check the default aliases in your system head to your terminal and type `alias` then press `enter`.
 For example below is a list of default aliases in `ubuntu 18`.
  ```sh
 alias egrep='egrep --color=auto'
 alias fgrep='fgrep --color=auto'